Resilient Houston - City of Houston, Texas Resilience Strategy

 The City of Houston, Texas, in partnership with 100 Resilient Cities (100RC), finalized its citywide resilience strategy in February 2020.
 The plan identifies 62 actions across 18 goals touching on issues relating to equity, individual and community resilience, the region's bayous, infrastructure, the regional economy, city government, and more.
 In conjunction with the plan release, Mayor Sylvester Turner signed an executive order aimed at aligning city budgets and programs with the new resilience strategy.

-Between the start of 2015 and the end of 2019, Houston had six federally declared disasters for major flood events, including Hurricane Harvey in August 2017 and Tropical Storm Imelda in September 2019.
+From 2015 through 2019, Houston had six federally declared disasters for major flood events, including Hurricane Harvey in August 2017 and Tropical Storm Imelda in September 2019.
 Flood events expected to have only a 2% likelihood of occurring in any given year have in fact occurred annually in recent years in Houston, exacerbated by climate change and rapid growth and the lack of land use regulation.
 Accordingly, the plan emphasizes the need to prepare for a new normal of increasingly frequent and severe floods, including through drastic changes in land use such as removing all habitable structures from flood zones.

 The plan lays out five overarching visions for Houston: a healthy place to live; an equitable, inclusive, and affordable city; a leader in climate adaptation; a city that grows up, not out; and, a transformative economy that builds forward.
 The goals and actions recommended in the plan are organized within five chapters: